-We reserved a camping spot in Cagle Recreation Area, on the northern shore of Lake Conroe, a popular natural lake.
+We reserved a camping spot in Cagle Recreation Area on the northern shore of Lake Conroe, a popular man-made lake.
 As we cruised its otherwise placid 21,000 acres, our rental boat sometimes rocked with waves created by nearby jet-skiers.
 Packed marinas, shoreside restaurants, and golf courses multiply in the southern half of the lake, but we quickly shied away from civilization and stayed north for the gorgeous green shoreline views.

 The forest also boasts the famous Lone Star Hiking Trail, which stretches a whopping 128 miles.
 Its meandering path is a navigational saga divided into three sections over a diverse survey of forest, making it exceptional for backpackers and day-trippers alike.

 We fell into the latter category, and so we dabbled along on a 10-mile path near the Stubblefield campground.
 Guided by trail markers through the easy terrain, we enjoyed the shade of the encroaching brush, falling into spells of quiet reverie that went interrupted only by sparse road crossings.
 At day’s end, we returned to our car feeling spent and happy—that odd mix of depletion and renewal that only a great hike can offer.

 Boarding “The Ark”

 The area in southeast Texas known as Big Thicket National Preserve has plenty of trees but isn’t a designated national forest.
 What makes it different?
 In a word: biodiversity.